 The Creeping Charlie houseplant is one of the easiest plants to grow if you are a beginner at growing plants.
 This plant can regrow even when the majority of its sections are dead; thus, making it one of the best choices for first-time plant growers.

-Creeping Charlie has a simple yet elegant look to it, which makes it suitable for offices and homes.
+Creeping Charlie has a simple yet elegant look, making it suitable for offices and homes.
 This plant can also be planted outdoors but is considered to be a weed in outdoor gardens.

-Overall the plant does not have an overpowering scent to it, allowing it to blend in with your other house plants.
+Overall the plant does not have an overpowering scent, allowing it to blend in with your other house plants.

 Daniel has been a plant enthusiast for over 20 years.
 He owns hundreds of houseplants and prepares for the chili growing seasons yearly with great anticipation.
 His favorite plants are plant species in the Araceae family, such as Monstera, Philodendron, and Anthurium.
 He also loves gardening and is growing hot peppers, tomatoes, and many more vegetables.